tlswg/tls13-spec/draft-ietf-tls-tls13.md

 syntax much like that available for enumerateds.
 For example, T.f2 refers to the second field of the previous declaration.
 Structure definitions may be embedded.

+If a peer receives message that doesn't match the expected constructed type in expected message MUST abort the connection with a "decode_error" alert unless more specific section doesn't specify otherwise.

 ###  Variants